Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Summary and outlook

 We have also studied the temperature dependence of the ac and dc Kerr susceptibilities.
 In both cases, peaks appear in the temperature profile.
 In the case of the ac Kerr susceptibility, the peak position does not depend on the pulse frequency but stays close to the critical temperature.
 This reflects the threshold behavior that the spectral weight starts to grow above the gap frequency.
 In contrast, the dc Kerr susceptibility exhibits a peak that is always located at $\Omega=2\Delta$.
 This mainly arises due to the resonance with the Higgs mode in the dirty regime.
 The disorder-strength dependence suggests that there is a competition between the Higgs-mode and quasiparticle contributions as is the case for THG (see Table \ref{table: summary}).
 As we approach the clean limit, the quasiparticle excitations give dominant contributions to the resonance peak of the dc Kerr susceptibility at $\Omega=2\Delta$.
 For the ac Kerr susceptibility, the Higgs mode continues to contribute significantly even in the clean regime.
 We expect that the signal is eventually dominated by quasiparticles in the clean limit, since the paramagnetic coupling to electromagnetic fields vanishes in that limit and the remaining QP3 diagram has much larger contribution than the H1 diagram having the diamagnetic coupling.

 Let us comment on the relevance of the present results with the experiment \cite{Katsumi2024}.
 As mentioned previously, the experimentally observed peak in the 2DCS signal at $\Omega=2\Delta$ for NbN superconductors is similar to the behavior of the dc Kerr susceptibility rather than the ac Kerr susceptibility.
 For the latter, we show that the peak in the temperature profile should appear in the vicinity of $T_c$ rather than the point where $\Omega=2\Delta(T)$ is satisfied.
-Thus, the argument based on the ac Kerr susceptibility cannot explain the experimental results.
-We think that in realistic situations the 2DCS signal contains some part of the contribution of the dc Kerr susceptibility, since laser pulses used in experiments have finite bandwidth, which is in between the narrow-band and broad-band limits.
-To fully understand the experimental results, we need to evaluate the integral of the third-order nonlinear susceptibility with different frequency combinations, which we leave as a future problem.
+Thus, the argument based on the ac Kerr susceptibility may not fully explain the experimental results.
+We think that in realistic situations the 2DCS signal contains some part of the contribution of the dc Kerr susceptibility (even though the narrow-band pulses are used in Ref.~\cite{Katsumi2024}), since laser pulses used in experiments have finite bandwidth, which lies in between the narrow-band and broad-band limits.
+To fully understand the experimental results, we need to evaluate the full four-wave mixing susceptibility $\chi^{(3)}(\omega; \omega_1, \omega_2, \omega_3)$ in Eqs.~(\ref{j A_1^2A_2 formula}) and (\ref{j A_1A_2^2 formula}), which we leave as a future problem.
 Let us emphasize that quasiparticles always compete with the Higgs mode in 2DCS (as in THG, see Table \ref{table: summary}).
 In particular, the resonance peak in the dc Kerr susceptibility is dominated by quasiparticles in the clean regime.
 Thus, the 2DCS alone does not discriminate the Higgs-mode contribution.
 One has to compare experimental results with theoretical calculations to see the physical origin of the 2DCS signal.